Last updated on December 27th, 2020 at 05:54 pm

 Also, the quality and condition of the motor is an important factor to consider as well.
 The gear ratio between the motor pulley and the hand wheel will affect both speed and piercing power as well.

 Unfortunately, there is no gauge that we can set directly on any machine and easily measure piercing power.
 I rely upon actual application (sewing with the machine) to gauge the piecing power at the needle.
-Just take the type of material you wish to sew, and test it out.
+Decide on the type of material you’d want to sew, test it out first.

 Be certain that the machine is in top mechanical order and that the proper needle type and size is being used.
 Generally speaking, you want to use the smallest diameter needle size as possible that will not bend or break with the type of material you are sewing.